hollisjamison/candy-maker-ui/README.md

 ![image](./part2.gif)

 ## Part Three Instructions
 Continuing from your `part-two-answer` branch, in a new branch called `part-three-answer`, your task is to create a multi-page React application.
 Each manufacturer on the existing page should be a link to a page which displays all of the products made by that manufacturer.
-All components for these pages should utilize Styled Components, no external CSS should be used.
+Put each component in it's own folder with an matching CSS file.

 ![image](./part3.gif)

 ## Part Four Instructions
-Continuing from your `part-three-answer` branch, in a new branch called `part-four-answer`, your task is to create a test suite that contains tests for each of the components used in your application.
+Continuing from your `part-three-answer` branch, in a new branch called `part-four-answer`, your task is to create a test suite that contains unit tests for each of the components used in your application.